dubashi/simple-captcha-php/README.md

 # API

-You can use theses functions :
+You can use theses methods :

 * **create( $code )**, Create Simple Captcha image with specified string code
 * **output()**, Output image into stdout or browser